Refutation & Rebuttal

 - Assertion comes and goes in many different styles in debate, with the most common one being that in the case where an opponent has failed to prove something they claimed, you would be the one to point that out

-- “They have yet to provide us with any mechanism as to how x would equal to y”
+- “They have yet to provide us with any mechanism as to how x would lead to y”

 - Oftentimes, counters come in the form of facts or statistics that directly support the opposite of whatever your opponent has been trying to prove